 But on August 15, 2021, having already been gaining territory in Afghanistan for several months, the Taliban took control of Kabul and the presidential palace, officially taking over Afghanistan.

-What are the consequences for women of the Taliban's rise to power?
+What are the consequences of the Taliban's return to power for women?

 Logically, the Taliban's return to power is worrying many countries and NGOs around the world.
 Women are the first victims of their return.